meltano/meltano/docs/src/handbook/operations/README.md

 1. **All company data should be shareable by default**.
 Don't use a local text file, but rather leave comments on an issue.
 1. **Provide due dates or communicate your progress on tasks**.
 Answers like: "will do," OK," "it is on my todo list" are not helpful.
 If it's a small request, it's better to spend 2 minutes to do the task to unblock someone.
 If it's a large request that requires a time investment, then communicate that to the other person so that they can either solve it in another way if your timeframe exceeds their needs.
-1. **Avoid creating private groups** for internal discussions:
+1. **Avoid creating private groups** for internal discussions, unless a topic is confidential.
+We aim to be transparent, and private discussions are not searchable and easily documented.
-   1. It's disturbing (all users in the group get notified for each message).
-   1. It's not searchable.
-   1. It's not shareable: there is no way to add people in the group (and this often leads to multiple groups creation).
-   1. They don't have a subject, so everyone has to remember the topic of each private group based on the participants, or open the group again to read the content.
 1. **Use [low-context communications](https://en.wikipedia.org/wiki/High-context_and_low-context_cultures)** by being explicit in your communications.
 We are a remote-only company, located all over the world.
 Provide as much context as possible to avoid confusion.
 Relatedly, we use [ubiquitous language](#ubiquitous-language) for communication efficiency.
 1. **Be careful not to lean too much into hypotheticals**.
 There is a tipping point in which it decreases value and no longer becomes constructive at helping everyone come into a unified decision.
 1. **Focus on what we can directly influence.** There are many factors we can't directly influence and we should avoid spending time discussing those things.